curvedinf/RazorNetcode/readme.md

 the latency inherent in sending packets over the internet.

-The second and related problem is after you have received new information from a remote source that affects your local state, how do you gracefully update your state to account for the new information.
+The second and related problem is after you have received new information from a remote source that affects your local state, how to gracefully update your state to account for the new information.

 Razor's objective is to automate the process of keeping remote states